What Are the Recommended Scenarios for Using LTS?

 Suggestions:

-• For logs that support structuring parsing, such as the Nginx gateway logs, it is recommended that logs of the same format be collected into the same log stream.
-A unified log format within a log stream enables you to use SQL analysis to analyze visualized charts.
+- For logs that support structuring parsing, such as the Nginx gateway logs, it is recommended that logs of the same format be collected into the same log stream.
+A unified log format within a log stream allows for SQL-based analysis in visualized charts.

-• Permission isolation: LTS log streams support enterprise project isolation.
-By setting enterprise projects for log streams, you can set different log stream access permissions for different IAM users.
+- Permission isolation: LTS log streams support isolation by enterprise project.
+By setting enterprise projects for log streams, you can set different log stream access permissions for different Identity and Access Management (IAM) users.

 Containerized Application Logs